diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 ```

 Eventually it fails.
 One of the possibilities
-is that the `Cup` can be bigger than the `Bucket`, so
+is that the `Cup` can be larger than the `Bucket`,
-it will overflow.
+so it will overflow.

-So, let's improve the testing to check some properties
+So, let's improve the test by checking some properties
 about the problem.

 ```rb